jace1427/jace1427/README.md

-# Justin Spidell #
+# Justin Spidell

-## About Me ##
+## About Me

-Hi!
-I am a recently graduated Software Engineer, from San Jose, CA. I Studied at the University of Oregon, and am currently looking for work.
+Hello!
+I am a Software Engineer based out of Seattle, WA.
+I studied at the University of Oregon, and have just completed a 2 yr lap as a SWE at Microsoft.
-Here you will find finished and incomplete projects, I work on them as I can.

-## Some highlights ##
+## Some highlights

+### nixos-config
+- My personal NixOS configuration files

-### P2P ###
+### P2P
 - A completely encrypted, locally stored Peer-to-Peer web-based messaging system.

-### Parallel Fourier Transforms ###
+### Parallel Fourier Transforms
 - A library of handwritten Multi-Threaded Discrete Fourier Transform Algorithms.
 Capable of extracting specific pitches from a WAV file.

-### Snake AI ###
+### Snake AI
 - A Generational Neural Network built by hand to play the classic game, Snake.

-## Contact ##
+## Contact

-Feel free to reach out to me at my [email](mailto:justintspidell@gmail.com) or connect with me on [Linkedin](https://www.linkedin.com/in/justinspidell1427/).
+Feel free to reach out to me at my [email](mailto:jspidell@proton.me) or connect with me on [Linkedin](https://www.linkedin.com/in/justinspidell1427/).